B. Ichi

-B. Ichi (B壱) is a Japanese manga written and illustrated by Atsushi Ohkubo and serialized in Monthly Shōnen Gangan from 2001 to 2002.
+B. Ichi (B壱) is a Japanese manga series written and illustrated by Atsushi Ohkubo.
+It was serialized in Enix's (later Square Enix) shōnen manga magazine Monthly Shōnen Gangan from October 2001 to May 2003, with its chapters collected in four tankōbon volumes.
 Set in the city of Toykyo, the series focuses on humans known as "Dokeshi", whose abilities to use more than 50% of their brain power allows them to unleash special powers, provided they meet one unique condition each day.
 For the Dokeshi Shotaro, his condition requires that he do one good deed daily to gain the powers of any animal by biting its bones.
-After Shotaro meets the traveler Mana, they begin a partnership of journey in the name of justice.
+After Shotaro meets the traveler Mana, they begin a partnership and journey to find Emine, Shotaro's childhood friend.

-The series was collected in four bound volumes which were released by Gangan Comics in Japan.
-The manga was licensed for distribution in North America by Yen Press, which released the series in English from 2008 to 2009.
+The manga was licensed for English released in North America by Yen Press, which released its volumes from October 2008 to September 2009.

-Ohkubo won the 3rd Enix 21st Century Manga Grand Prize in 2001 for B. Ichi.
+Ohkubo won the third Enix 21st Century Manga Grand Prize in 2001 for B. Ichi.

-Plot
+Synopsis

-Most normal humans use only 30% of their brains, but a group of people known as the "Dokeshi" can use 50-60% of their brains, and thus have special abilities.
-These powers, however, come with a price: the Dokeshi must observe certain restrictions.
-Ignoring these rules can lead to the loss of something precious from within.
-In young Shotaro's case, he has to stick to doing one good deed every single day!
-In the central town of Toykyo, he meets a girl named Mana, and together they go on a journey to find Shotaro's childhood friend Emine.
-Will Shotaro be able to do good daily or will he succumb to laziness on his journey?
+While most ordinary humans use only 30% of their brains, a group of people known as "Dokeshi" can use between 50 and 60%, giving them special abilities.
+However, these powers come at a price: the Dokeshi must adhere to certain restrictions, and breaking these rules can result in the loss of something precious to them.
+Shotaro, for example, must perform one good deed every day.
+In the central town of Toykyo, he meets a girl named Mana, and together they embark on a journey to find Emine, Shotaro's childhood friend.